• mobile-icon

 6) Delayed physical development and lack of physical literacy in children are associated with academic underachievement, inability to socially engage with others and poor writing, drawing and attention skills (2).

-7) Immature or delayed physical developments increases the amount of energy required to carry out other routine daily tasks which is more taxing on the brain.
+7) Immature or delayed physical developments increases the amount of energy required to carry out other routine daily tasks.
+This is more taxing on the brain.

 8) To stimulate physical development in children, children should be given plenty of opportunities to be freely active and play in different environments.